mlasselle22/mlasselle22.github.io/_projects/L3_Rocket/index.md

 ## Accomplishments
 Applied simulations to optimize fin design with the goal of preventing flutter and divergence

-Balanced structural integrity and weight through careful material selection and FEA analysis.
+Achieved successful structural design and analysis.

-Designed and CNC milled aluminum bulkheads.
+Designed and CNC milled aluminum components.

-Developed a comprehensive BOM and procurement plan to ensure timely acquisition of all components.

 Delivered a technical presentation to TAPS, demonstrating design rationale, safety considerations, and expected performance.